elonen/ldap_authz_proxy/README.md

 ## Testing

 Use `./run-tests.sh` to execute test suite.
 It requires `docker compose` and `curl`.
-The script performs an end-to-end integratiot test with a real Active Directory server and an Nginx reverse proxy.
+The script performs an end-to-end integration test with a real Active Directory server and an Nginx reverse proxy.

 It spins up necessary containers, sets up example users, and then performs